-The Travis W. Watkins Tax Resolution Scholarship is a one-time $1,000 award for any current or soon-to-be student who has had his or her family's life altered because of tax controversies (back taxes owed, audits, etc.).
+The Travis W. Watkins Tax Attorney Scholarship is a one-time $1,000 award for any current or soon-to-be student who has had his or her family's life altered because of tax controversies (back taxes owed, audits, etc.).
 The Travis W. Watkins Scholarship has a brief and 100% confidential submission process, and applicants will be judged on their ability to convey the importance of tax compliance as well as the journey of those challenges (including the impact of professional tax representation or lack of representation on the outcome).

 Students applying must submit an essay where you explain, present, inspire, or otherwise convince us as to why you deserve to win this scholarship.
 There are no conditions or requirements for this essay.
 Please keep submissions to 5 paragraphs and 600 words at the absolute maximum.
 This is not a standardized test.
 While spelling, punctuation, and general cohesiveness will make your essay easier to read; and therefore judge, you are not being graded.
 The winning submission will be one which clearly conveys a non-fictional story of your life or someone that you know before and after an IRS or OK Tax Commission setback.